appdev-lessons/refactoring-msm-queries-1/content.md

 You shouldn't be worrying about writing that database query over and over and over and over again while you are writing your controllers and view templates.

-Or, more realistically, on a multi-person team, the people who are crafting the interface probably don't even know how write the database queries.
+Or, more realistically, on a multi-person team, the people who are crafting the interface probably don't even know how to write the database queries.
 Or it would be a huge waste of time and resources for them to do so.

 We should always define instance methods in our models to encapsulate as much business logic as possible, to make it easy to re-use, easy to change, and easy to test.

-Our associations, as I've been stressing since Day 1, are among the most important domain knowledge there is, and so are among the first thing we should encapsulate in instance methods in our models.
+Our associations are among the most important domain knowledge there is, and so are among the first thing we should encapsulate in instance methods in our models.

+---